 The average time from starting the assessment to getting your licence is about 3 months.
 You should apply in plenty of time before your licence runs out, as if it does you may have to go through the longer assessment process!

-The most important things are completing the Competence Assessment Checklist (CAC) and making sure your IRSE logbook is up to date.
+The most important things are completing the personal statements on your Competence Assessment Checklist (CAC) and making sure your IRSE logbook is up to date.
+We will provide guidance and examples to help you fill these in.

 We also require some additional forms plus a passport photo if this is your first licence.
-We and your assessor will support you throughout the process and give you all the documents you need to fill out.
+Please send your paperwork to email@example.com .
+We cannot arrange an assessment for you until this step is complete.

-Your assessor's contact details should be in the initial email we send to you with all the forms.
+Your assessor's contact details should be in an email we sent out to you.
 We recommend speaking to them early on in the process to begin arrangements.
 If you have lost these details or didn't receive them please give us a ring on 01874 620704.